#RealDirectSellers Don’t Obtain Financial or Time Freedom

 Throughout American history, free market principles have played, and continue to play, an important and beneficial role.
 I have been a college economics professor, teaching the free market system, and am actively engaged in assisting the government in prosecuting pyramid schemes.
 The critical issues surrounding House Bill 5230 (the Bill) are not about enhanced opportunities to be your own boss, and with hard work to become a successful entrepreneur.
 Emphatically, this Bill fails to enhance entrepreneurship or benefits to American society.
 All those knowledgeable of the issues, whether inside or outside the industry, know that there are pyramid schemes using the MLM industry as cover.
 If enacted into law, the Bill will not only enhance this cover but create immeasurable confusion in extant case law, placing pyramid prosecution in a range from very difficult (where it is now) to practically impossible in the future.

-The Bill seeks to codify the viewpoint expressed by Mr. Mariano, President of the Direct Selling Association (DSA): “The legal analysis should be: is the product being used by real consumers?”
+The Bill seeks to codify the viewpoint expressed by Mr. Mariano, President of the Direct Selling Association (The Direct Selling Association (DSA) is the national trade association for direct selling companies.): “The legal analysis should be: is the product being used by real consumers?”
 Whether the consumer is a distributor is immaterial.”
 As shown in detail (Truth and Truthiness; Enduring Primacy of Retail Sales), Mr. Mariano’s position runs directly counter to established and controlling case law.
 What we need is not a Bill that states, with numerous loopholes, what does not constitute a pyramid scheme.
 What we need is a federal law clearly stating what does constitute a pyramid scheme — accompanied with an articulation that builds upon, rather than seeking to eviscerate — decades of consistent case law.

 Running Counter to Forty Years of Case Law on Pyramid Schemes